MichaelCurrin/static-sites-generator-resources/Jekyll/accordion.md

 </details>

 Just be sure to not use indenting for the inner item, or just make sure there are no empty lines as above.
 Otherwise your indented HTML becomes markdown code blocks.

+If you need to style the inner and outer items differently, you can add divs or classes or a CSS selector which only applies to details inside details.

 ### Jekyll templating use